RRK-CODER/portfolio-astro-/src/content/articles/emergency-fund.md

 - Cab expenses (in case of offline interviews)
 - Last month’s credit card bill

 Unexpected expenses might come like higher electricity bills (if you are spending too much time at your flat), premiums for job hunting websites like Naukri or LinkedIn.
 It’s always good to keep these in mind.
-Small expenses like these multiplied by the number of months you remain unemployed will become a big amount when you don’t have money, so include even the smallest expense you need on a regular basis or which you might need.
+Small expenses like these multiplied by the number of months you remain unemployed will become a big amount when you don’t have money, so include even the smallest expense you need on a regular basis.

 Also, when it comes to cut unnecessary expenses these things may vary from person to person.
 For me, I can’t sleep without AC, so I have included my entire electricity bill because that can’t be reduced, but I can adjust with not shopping online in case I am in trouble.
 So based on the necessities and non-necessities you can decide your 1 month of EF.